-We recently stopped and were totally besotted with CHAUD CREOLE’s take on local food.
-The meal started with the creamy Sancoche Soup, which receives hefty dollops of sweet corn, dumplings and provisions to the broth upon being served.
+Totally besotted with CHAUD CREOLE’s take on local food, we love to start with the creamy Sancoche Soup, which receives hefty dollops of sweet corn, dumplings and provisions to the broth upon being served.
 This tableside addition is welcomed because it ensures the soup’s vegetables and dumplings remain fresh and crunchy.

-Our main courses - Beef Coconut Curry and the Fish Broquet in Creole Stew - were equally well-prepared, paying homage to local favourites.
-The Bhagi ‘Cook Up’ Rice, Macaroni Pie, Tomato Choka, Stewed Red Beans, Cinnamon Plantains and Dhal were standout sides, like your granny would make but with a lighter touch, courtesy of more subtle seasoning and flavours.
+Main courses like the Beef Coconut Curry and the Fish Broquet in Creole Stew are equally well-prepared, paying homage to local favourites.
+The Bhagi ‘Cook Up’ Rice, Macaroni Pie, Tomato Choka, Stewed Red Beans, Cinnamon Plantains and Dhal are standout sides, like your granny would make but with a lighter touch, courtesy of more subtle seasonings and flavours.

-Dessert was a Chocolate Mousse paired with Bene Ball Ice Cream.
-The mousse hit all the right notes, but the lovely Bene Ball Ice Cream stole the show with its slightly-sticky texture and a major flavour boost from the crunchy bene balls.
+End on a sweet note with the Chocolate Mousse paired with Bene Ball Ice Cream.
+This mousse hits all the right notes, but the lovely Bene Ball Ice Cream is a show stopper with its slightly-sticky texture and a major flavour boost from the crunchy bene balls.
 (Click here for our latest Chaud Creole pictures from lunch.)

 Cuisine - Caribbean/Creole

 Serving/Hours - Dinner (Monday-Saturday): 6pm-10:30pm; Sunday Brunch: 10am-3pm.